MaastrichtU-CDS/fairifier2/README.md

 The goal of the FAIRifier is to FAIRify tabular data.
 This tooling focuses on the I and R of FAIR, and achieves this by turning tabular data into RDF data.

 The tool is based on a few pipelines defined in python files (under `airflow/dags`), which are responsible for different parts of the transformation.
-These pipelines include one to upload data to a LibreClinica instance.

 ## Configuration